FranciscoFerreiraT/WoW-Addons/README.md

 - Interactive UI components for refreshing and viewing keys

 **Usage:**
-1. Download the `AnotherAddon` folder.
+1. Download the `MythicKeyManager` folder.
 2. Place it in your World of Warcraft `Interface/AddOns` directory.
 3. Enable the addon in-game.
+4. Write `/run KeyManagerFrame:Show()` in game chat to open the key manager.
+5. Press the "Refresh" button to update the list of available Mythic+ keys.
+6. View the list of keys and their details in the interface.

+### Addon 3: MountCollectionHelper

+**Description:** This addon helps players manage and expand their mount collection with detailed information and tracking.

+**Features:**
+- Comprehensive mount database
+- Information on how to obtain each mount
+- Tracking of owned and unowned mounts
+- Notifications for mount opportunities
+- Integration with in-game events and activities

+**Usage:**
+1. Download the `MountCollectionHelper` folder.
+2. Place it in your World of Warcraft `Interface/AddOns` directory.
+3. Enable the addon in-game.
+4. Write `/run MountHelperFrame:Show()` in game chat to open the mount helper.
+5. Press the "Refresh" button to update the list of mounts.
+6. View detailed information and tracking in the interface.

 ## Installation

 To install any of the addons in this repository:

-1. Download the MythicKeyManager folder..
+1. Download the addon folder (e.g., `AdventureDiary`, `MythicKeyManager`, `MountCollectionHelper`).
-2. Place it in your World of Warcraft Interface/AddOns directory.
+2. Place it in your World of Warcraft `Interface/AddOns` directory.
 3. Enable the addon in-game.
-4. Write /run KeyManagerFrame:Show() in game chat to open the key manager.
-5. Press the "Refresh" button to update the list of available Mythic+ keys.
-6. View the list of keys and their details in the interface.

 ## Usage